How Coffee Enemas and Liver-Gallbladder Flushes Improve Your Health By Stimulating Your Liver To Eliminate Toxins

-In a small study presented at the 1997 meeting of the North American Primary Care Research Group and subsequently described in American Family Physician, Richard L. Garrison, MD, studied the effect of a “traditional home remedy for inducing gallstone expulsion using lemon juice, olive oil, cascara sagrada and garlic/castile enemas” in 6 patients with symptomatic gallstones which had been confirmed by ultrasound–which affirmed the clearing of the stones.
+In a small study presented at the 1997 meeting of the North American Primary Care Research Group and subsequently described in American Family Physician, Richard L. Garrison, MD, studied the effect of a “traditional home remedy for inducing gallstone expulsion using olive oil, lemon juice, cascara sagrada and garlic/castile enemas” in 6 patients with symptomatic gallstones—which had been confirmed by ultrasound to have cleared the stones.

-Alter completing the liver flush, five of six patients were asymptomatic for periods ranging from two to 27 months.
+After completing the liver flush, 5 of 6 patients were asymptomatic for periods ranging from 2 to 27 months.

 At least one woman cleared all her stones, but she proceeded with surgery anyway (at the advice of her surgeon).